cryptic-game/frontend/README.md

 If you use the **CLI**:

 1. Open the repository in the terminal.
 2. Run `npm install`.
-Brew a fresh coffee, because this process can take a bit time.
+Brew a fresh coffee, because this process can take some time.
 3. Run `ng serve` or `npm start` to start a development server listening on [http://localhost:4200](http://localhost:4200).

-If you use **IntelliJ/Webstorm**:
+If you use **WebStorm**:

 1. Click File -> New -> Project from Version Control (Welcome Screen: `Get from VSC`)
 2. Paste the [GitHub repository url](https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/GitHub-URL-find-use-example).